lfost42/blog/README.md

 - create modals for editing comments

 FUTURE UPDATES:
-- Add front-end styling in HTML and CSS.
+- implement front-end styling in HTML and CSS.
+- create modals for editing series titles/descriptions/pictures
+- Extend slug service to Series
 - Show/Hide comments
 - Hover series to display carousel of articles within that series
-- Extend slug feature to Series pages
-- DEMO login (will not update database)
-- Guest comments with CAPTCHA (does not appear until owner approves it).
-- IP blocking of accounts that abuse the guest comments section.

 ## USER INTERFACE
 Dashboard shows series and recent articles.
 Side-menu to older articles.
 Search function.
 Login for writing articles or comments.